ninochang/presentations/swag-2024-Q1-openday/slides.md

 ![original](background.png)

 # Why SRT codec agnostic ?
-- It doesn't have any codec limitation on data processing, the responsibility of encoding/decoding fall on upstream app using SRT.
+- It doesn't have any codecs limitation on data processing, the responsibility of encoding/decoding fall on upstream app using SRT.
-- Acting as a normal udp packet wrap SRT content.
+- Acts as a normal udp packet that wraps SRT content.

 ---
 [.build-lists: true]